 Every year I write each kid a letter on their birthday about the special things they loved, have learned, and have accomplished throughout the year.

-They often have me re-read it to them because it just makes them feel special, and it’s an extra reminder that they are loved.
+They often have me re-read them because it just makes them feel special, and it’s an extra reminder that they are loved.

 I try to keep a copy of each letter on the computer so that one day I can give them all of the letters!